JINO-ROHIT/k8_modelserve/README.md

-# Sklearn model deployment using FASTAPI and local kubernetes
+# Model deployment using FASTAPI and local kubernetes

 ## Overview
 This project demonstrates the deployment of a Scikit-learn model in Kubernetes using FastAPI as the backend.
 The API supports asynchronous processing, allowing concurrent users to effectively utilize its capabilities.
 The API behaves as a job queue, enabling efficient handling of multiple requests.
 After the job is done, results are written to a MongoDB database, and they can be retrieved later using the unique job ID.